 Removable media such as memory sticks, DVDs and data compact discs are often the primary entry point of unauthorised software and viruses and a means of unauthorised information leakages.
-As a result the following guidelines shall be followed when using removable media;
+As a result, the following guidelines shall be followed when using removable media;

-- 8.26.1 Users shall always be required to scan removable media for viruses prior to use.
-This can be done simply by right clicking the removable media or CD icon in M y Computer and selecting -Scan for irusesII.
-Data on the media must only be accessed upon successful scanning and removal for viruses, if any; - 8.26.2 Users shall take the principles of least privilege into consideration when copying official information and data to removable media.
+8.26.1 Users shall always be required to scan removable media for viruses prior to use.

+Data on the media must only be accessed upon

+successful scanning and removal for viruses, if any viruses;

+- 8.26.2 Users shall take the principles of least privilege into consideration when copying official information and data to removable media.
 This means that users are not allowed to copy information which they are not authorised to access.
 Additionally, users must take all necessary precautions to safeguard all classified or unclassified official data residing on removable media from unauthorised access; - 8.26.3 Copyright laws apply to copying of data to and from removable media.
 A user may be held liable for any copyright violations.